-Product-Led Growth is a go-to-market strategy that relies on using your product as the main vehicle to acquire, activate, and retain customers.
+Product-Led Growth is defined as a go-to-market strategy that relies on using your product as the main vehicle to acquire, activate, and retain customers.
 If you’ve used Slack or Dropbox, you’ve witnessed this first-hand-you didn’t read a lengthy whitepaper on the benefits of strong internal communication or cloud-based file sharing.
-You wanted to see the damn product in action!
+You wanted to see the product in action!

 What Makes Product-Led Growth Unique?

 Unlike sales-led companies where the whole goal is to take a buyer from Point A to Point B in a sales cycle, product-led companies flip the traditional sales model on its head.
 Product-led companies make this possible by giving the buyer the “keys” to use the product and helping them experience a meaningful outcome while using the product.
 At this point, upgrading to a paid plan becomes a no-brainer.